abpframework/abp/docs/en/Modules/cms-kit/Blog-System.md

 ## Feature

 CMS kit uses the [global feature](https://docs.abp.io/en/abp/latest/Global-Features) system for all implemented features.
-Commercial startup templates come with all the CMS Kit related features are enabled by default, if you create the solution with the public website option.
-If you're installing the CMS Kit manually or want to enable the rating feature individually, open the `GlobalFeatureConfigurator` class in the `Domain.Shared` project and place the following code to the `Configure `method.
+Commercial startup templates come with all the CMS Kit-related features are enabled by default, if you create the solution with the public website option.
+If you're installing the CMS Kit manually or want to enable the blog feature individually, open the `GlobalFeatureConfigurator` class in the `Domain.Shared` project and place the following code to the `Configure `method.

 ```csharp
 GlobalFeatureManager.Instance.Modules.CmsKit(cmsKit =>